-Our team remains motivated to tackle the challenges and capitalize on the opportunities ahead.
-I am grateful to my fellow shareholders and board members, my Playmates teammates, and all our business partners for their continued trust and support.
+I am grateful for our team's dedication in delivering a strong 2023 and setting up significant opportunities for 2024 and beyond.
+I must also thank my fellow shareholders and board members, and all our business partners for their continued trust and support.